dlebansais/Method.Contracts.Analyzers/README.md

 ## Summary

 This code generators can be used to decorate methods with contracts.
 The general principle is to declare private method `FooVerified` with arguments, and attributes specifying the contract around these arguments.
-The genertor will then add a public method `Foo` with the same arguments, and code to check these contracts, then call `FooVerified`.
+The generator will then add a public method `Foo` with the same arguments, and code to check these contracts, then call `FooVerified`.

 For instance, consider: